ColinTF/pygline/README.md

  Custom 2d Game Engine developed for Machine Learning Testing

  ## Gamegine
- use this module to extend the functionality of pygame
+ use this module to extend the functionality of PyOpenGL

  currently all other files are for testing the implemntation of gamegine

+ ## Notes
+ Switched to PyOpenGl from pygame because pygame was found to be too slow in testing